-Examinations at GCSE and AS/A2 level include assessment of a student's English.
+Examinations at GCSE and A Level include assessment of a student's English.
 It is therefore very important that he or she achieves a high level of technical accuracy in English.
 In particular:

 - Many pupils, for whom English is not their first language, find the GCSE English Language examination too difficult and fail to pass.